Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 If your air conditioner isn’t level, water could end up accumulating in the pan instead of draining away.
 This can lead to:

 - Water pooling around the air conditioner.

 - Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can cause obnoxious noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can create obnoxious noises when running and even require air conditioning repair.

 Excessive vibration could: